artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise009.md

 ## Requirements

-1. The function countDigits should be defined in the Exercise class.
+1. The function countDigits should be defined in the Exercise009 class.
 2. The function countDigits should return an integer, the count of digits in the input number.

 Input: An integer number.